 Top AdWords Landing Page Optimisation Recommendations:

-The length of the period depends on you.
-There are those that find it worthwhile to test more often, while others like to leave a campaign running for longer.
-Six weeks seems to give the clearest results.
+There are those that find it worthwhile to test more often, but we find six weeks seems to give a defined set of results.

 - Display URL (short vs long)